ambuvjyn/Week-4-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## **This work is done by Ambu Vijayan as part of Getting and Cleaning Data Course Project**

-The Data for this project can be obtained from : [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip){.uri}
+The Data for this project can be obtained from : <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 *All the work is carried out in Rstudio*